ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 <h3>Be aware that...</h3>

-The PoshRsJob uses <a href="https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces">runspaces</a>.
+The PoshRsJob uses [runspaces](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces).
 Trying to simplify the explanation, think about each runspace as a PowerShell session on its own.

 This means when we run a command using the `Start-RSjob` we have 5 (by default) sessions running, each one of these sessions will need to import dbatools module.